OolongSwap/boba-community-token-list/README.md

 ## How to add a token
 ### Requirements

-The projects should have sufficient available information an liquidity:
-1. The project should have website and twitter.
+1. The project must be at least 5 days old. (after mainnet launch)
 2. The token should have at least __$50,000__ of liquidity on [OolongSwap](https://oolongswap.com/) (check stats on [Analytics](https://info.oolongswap.com/#/tokens))
+3. Contracts are verified in explorer.
-3. Must have the following project information.
+4. Must have the following project information.
    - [ ] Contract addresses
-   - [ ] Social media links
+   - [ ] Social media links (e.g twitter)
    - [ ] Official website

 ### Adding an new token logo